 Authentication

 Finally, we can begin authenticating and getting this thing up and running.
+Execute the binary with the --cli

 flag to enter into an interactive CLI mode.

-Here use the login
+In this interactive environment, use the login

 command to begin the login procedure.
 This will ask you for your normal web-based ProtonMail username/password and potentially 2FA code.
+After successfully authenticating, it will begin syncing mails for offline storage.
+Depending on the age of your account and the size of your mailbox, this may take a while.

-Finally, we can set this proton-bridge to run as a service with a small custom systemd unit file.
+binary to run as a service with a small systemd unit file.

 $ sudo vim /etc/systemd/system/proton-bridge.service